owcer/code-api/README.md

 getHeldItem(playerId)

 /**
- * Get the amount of free slots in a player's inventory.
+ * Get the amount of empty slots in a player's inventory.
+Maximum 36.
  *
  * @param {PlayerId} playerId
  * @returns {number} - number